Frugghi/cocoaseeds-bitrise/README.md

 # CocoaSeeds install step

+Simple build step for setting up your project with [CocoaSeeds](https://github.com/devxoul/CocoaSeeds).
 Calls `seed install` for a specified project.

+## Run locally

+Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise) calling `bitrise run test`.

+*You must add `BITRISE_SOURCE_DIR` to your `.bitrise.secrets.yml` file before running the workflow!*